csd113/VeggieCoin_Wiki/getting_started/Getting_Started.md

 The most up-to date wallet release can be [found on the Bitcoin talk ann here.](https://bitcointalk.org/index.php?topic=2544075.0;all)

-Alternatley you can download directly form these links below.
+Alternately you can download directly from the links below.

 Windows: [Download.](https://veggiecoin.io/Veggie-qt1.3.exe)